Bookrage001/osc/resources/docs/widgets/sliders.md

 ```

-### `noPip`
+### `pips`
 - type: `boolean`
 - default: `true`
-- usage: set to `false` to show the scale
+- usage: set to `false` to hide the scale

 ### `compact`
 - type: `boolean`
 - default: `false`
 - usage: set to `true` to display a compact alternative for the widget.
-Disables mouse/touch focusing on the value display.
+Disables default mouse/touch focusing on the value display (right-click/long-touch still triggers it).

 ### `angle`
 - type: `number`